 1. Eligibility for Tax Credits - As a homeowner, you may be eligible for certain tax credits which will lower your overall tax obligation for the year.
 As is always the case when claiming a credit, you will want to confirm that you are actually eligible before filing your return.
-Two notable tax credits which you may want to consider are the nonbusiness energy property tax credit and the renewable energy tax credit.
-Each of these has to do with improvements you have made to your home in an effort to make the property more efficient overall.
+The Residential Energy Efficient Property Credit is a credit you may want to consider.
+This credit has to do with improvements you have made to your home in an effort to make the property more efficient overall.

 2. Property Tax Deduction - One of the biggest tax breaks you can receive as a homeowner is the ability to deduct the property taxes you paid during the year.
 Unfortunately, this one is missed by some homeowners as they simply forget that they paid property taxes, which are typically rolled into your mortgage.
 If your property taxes are paid through your mortgage escrow account, be sure to retrieve the exact dollar amounts you paid before completing your tax return.

 It should be noted that you are only going to benefit from this part of the tax code if you itemize your deductions.
 For those who simply claim the standard deduction, there is going to be no benefit realized from the payment of property taxes.
 So, when trying to decide whether or not to itemize your return, remember to include property taxes in those calculations.

 Also, you should think about mortgage interest; this may be deductible as well if you itemize (note that there is a difference between the mortgage interest credit vs. deduction).
 It may still be better to claim the standard deduction in the end, but don’t forget to think about property tax when adding up your major expenses from the previous year.